-One of the main goals when we visited India was to understand better the Fortune on the Bottom of the Piramid concept and how companies apply it in their products and services.
-We visited Godrej India Culture Lab, it is a fluid experimental space that cross-pollinates ideas and people to explore what it means to be modern and Indian.
+One of the main goals, when we visited India, was to understand better the Fortune on the Bottom of the Pyramid concept and how companies apply it in their products and services.
+We visited the Godrej India Culture Lab, it is a fluid experimental space that cross-pollinates ideas and people to explore what it means to be modern and Indian.
 It is part of the multinational Godrej company that designs products and services all over the world.

-The term BOP (bottom of the pyramid) * refers to the demographic segment composed by the poor population located in the lower economic status.
+The term BOP (bottom of the pyramid) * refers to the demographic segment composed of the poor population located in the lower economic status.

 There are different views on the base of the pyramid as a consumer market, as a market of production and the base of the pyramid as an ally, which aims to integrate the voice of the poor in the co-creation of new business models and companies to create mutual value, ie, integrate them as partners in the design, configuration and operation of the business.

-Picture 1: Tier 4 (massive segment of world population) with massive market opportunities has remained largely invisible.
+Picture 1: Tier 4 (the massive segment of the world population) with massive market opportunities has remained largely invisible.